Recipes

 Rice Lunch

 Prepare 2 cups brown rice on the side.
 Add 1 tbsp coconut oil to a wok and heat.
 Throw in 2 diced onions and some salt.
 Once the onions have begun to brown, put 500g pork or beef mince in the wok.
 As it cooks, season with salt, pepper and your choice of spices.
 I like to use an exotic chilli blend.
-Add soy sauce to the mince one tablespooon at a time until the meat is covered.
+Add soy sauce to the mince one tablespoon at a time until the meat is covered.
 Throw in diced celery, capsicum and leek.
-Once the veges are done stir the the rice and remove from the heat.
+Once the veges are done stir the rice and remove from the heat.

 Pad Thai